Attendance Policy and Procedure

 • Pupils who are reluctant to attend

 • Sometimes pupils can be reluctant to attend.
-The academy encourages parents/carers and pupils to be open and honest about the reason for the pupil’s absence.
-If a child is reluctant to attend, it is never better to cover up their absence or for a parent/carer to give in to pressure to let the child stay at home.
-This can give the impression to the child that attendance does not matter and can make things worse.
-The academy needs to understand the reasons why a pupil is reluctant to attend, in order to be able to support pupils and parents/carers in the best way.
+The academy encourages parents/carers and pupils to be open and honest with us about the reason for their child’s absence.
+If a child is reluctant to attend, it is never better to cover up the reason for their absence.
+As a school, we need to understand the reasons why a pupil is reluctant to attend, to be able to support pupils and parents/carers in the best way.

 • Child-on-child abuse

-• The academy recognises that a pupil may be reluctant to attend if they are experiencing any kind of child-on-child The academy constantly strives to promote a positive and inclusive culture where all pupils feel valued, have a strong sense of ‘belonging’ and are fully supported if things go wrong.
+• The academy recognises that a pupil may be reluctant to attend if they are experiencing any kind of child-on-child We constantly strive to promote a positive and inclusive culture where all pupils feel valued, have a strong sense of ‘belonging’ and are fully supported if things go wrong.

 • The academy takes all reports of child-on-child abuse extremely seriously.
 All incidents will be investigated, appropriate measures will be taken for all pupils involved, including working with and making referrals to external agencies where appropriate.